RepoDynamics/PyPackIT/docs/website/source/intro/overview/index2.md

   facilitating centralized configuration.
   For example, project descriptors and metadata are used in package and test-suite metadata, documentation website, GitHub repository's settings, license files, and community health files.

+${{ name }} provides a centralized control center for your repository, where all available settings for ${{ name }} are gathered in one place along with all information, configurations, and metadata of your project, and thoughtfully organized and presented in a clear, consistent, and concise format, mainly through the use of YAML files.
+Whenever you commit changes to the control center files, they are automatically applied to your repository, Python package, test suite, documentation website, and all other tools and external services.
+Therefore, instead of having to deal with multiple interfaces and diverse configuration and metadata files scattered across your repository and each with its own format and syntax, you can simply manage your entire project from within the control center, using a single, unified, and consistent interface;
+${{ name }} automatically translates your changes into the appropriate formats, generates all necessary files in the required locations, and updates them dynamically.

+The control center contains all key information and metadata of your project, such as its name, description, keywords, license and copyright information, authors/maintainers and their roles, contact information, citations, and branding and styling information, to name a few.
+On top of these, ${{ name }} automatically augments your project's metadata with various dynamic information, so that you don't have to manually define and update them.
+For example, all information on your GitHub repository, along with full details of the project's owner, authors, maintainers, and contributors, are periodically retrieved from GitHub, and a full list of your package's active releases and their corresponding information are generated and maintained automatically.

+Furthermore, the control center contains all configurations and metadata for your GitHub/Git repository (e.g. general settings; branch protection rules; security configurations;
+GitHub Pages settings; templates for issues, pull requests, and discussions; funding options;
+health files contents; README files contents; description and topics; gitignore and gitattributes files), Python package and test suite (e.g. build configurations; package metadata; dependencies and other requirements; entry points and scripts declarations; manifest file content;
+docstrings; PyPI and Conda settings), documentation website (e.g. menu, navigation bar, and quicklinks items; theme and styling settings;
+custom domain declaration; web analytics settings, announcement configurations), and all other tools and external services that are utilized by your project (e.g. settings for various linting, formatting, and testing tools such as Ruff, Mypy, Pylint, Bandit, Isort, Black, Pytest, Pytest-cov, etc.;
+pre-commit hooks configurations; settings for external platforms such as Codecov and ReadTheDocs).

+In addition, to eliminate any redundancy and provide your project with a high degree of flexibility and customization, ${{ name }} allows for complex and recursive templating within all contents of the control center, meaning that you can reference and reuse any piece of configuration or data in all other parts of the control center.
+You can also command ${{ name }} to dynamically inherit any piece of configuration or data from any other GitHub repository, allowing you to easily share and reuse specifications across multiple projects.

 ## Python Package